 1. Conviction of a felony under the laws of any jurisdiction or of the United States if civil rights have not been restored pursuant to title 13, chapter 9 or other applicable recognized judicial or gubernatorial order.

-2. Conviction of any crime that has a reasonable relationship to the practice of accounting by a certified public accountant or by a public accountant, including crimes involving accounting or tax violations, dishonesty, fraud, misrepresentation, embezzlement, theft, forgery, perjury or breach of fiduciary duty, regardless of whether civil rights have been restored.
+2. Conviction of any crime that has a reasonable relationship to the practice of accounting by a certified public accountant, including crimes involving accounting or tax violations, dishonesty, fraud, misrepresentation, embezzlement, theft, forgery, perjury or breach of fiduciary duty, regardless of whether civil rights have been restored.

-3. Fraud or deceit in obtaining a certificate as a certified public accountant or in obtaining a certificate as a public accountant under this chapter.
+3. Fraud or deceit in obtaining a certificate as a certified public accountant under this chapter.

 4. Dishonesty, fraud or gross or continuing negligence in the practice of accounting.